"Darkness beyond twilight, crimson beyond blood that flows,

 - In the Yu-Gi-Oh! franchise, characters uses individual summon chants when summoning powerful monsters, starting from Yu-Gi-Oh!
 5Ds (even prior in dubs of previous series).
 The summon chants adds a little bit of dialogue during the summoning sequence and describes the character of the duelist and/or the monster.
-Summoning monsters without the chants makes the sequences rather dull.
+They incantations are not necessary at all, but summoning monsters without the chants makes the sequences rather dull.

 - In Fantasy LARP systems, particularly those based off of NERO, the success of a spell depends both on correctly reciting the incantation (along the lines of "I call upon Mystic Force to cast Fireball!") and hitting your target with a spell packet.